Power Transfer within Space mechanisms, such as Solar Array Drive Mechanism (SADM), is in principle insured by a contact technology.

 Main project milestones are :

-- Milestone 1 on 2020 December : Requirements review for the high voltage slip ring.
-The details of the architecture will be studied and traded-off while considering electrical performances with a specific focus on voltage
+Milestone 1 on December 2020: Requirements review for the high voltage slip ring.
+The details of the architecture were studied and traded-off while considering electrical performances with a specific focus on voltage

-- Milestone 2 on 2021 July to reach the PDR level for the BBM.
-Based on 3D model including brushes, the slip ring design will be optimized to enhance electrical performances to its maximum voltage range capability.
+Milestone 2 on July 2021 to reach the PDR level for the BBM.
+Based on 3D model including brushes, the slip ring design is optimized to enhance electrical performances to its maximum voltage range capability.

-- Milestone 3 : Completion phase foreseen in 2022 February.
-This milestone covers the manufacturing, assembly, integration and testing of one BreadBoard Model in a relevant environment.
+Milestone 3 : Completion phase in October 2022.
+This milestone covers the manufacturing, assembly, integration and testing of one BreadBoard Model in a relevant environment